 Remember, a good broker will always be transparent and honest about their fees, so don't be afraid to speak up.
 After all, it's you who is paying their bill!

-It’s widely believed that avoiding broker fees is possible by finding a special company - a unicorn in the financial industry that provides advice without any financial obligations.
+It’s widely believed that avoiding broker fees is possible by finding a special company - a unicorn in the financial industry that provides advice without any fees to pay.
 However, the reality is a bit trickier.
-While some brokers operate without fees, don’t jump to conclusions about a good deal based solely on the absence of upfront costs.
+While some brokers operate without fees, don’t jump to conclusions about a good deal based solely on the absence of a mortgage broker fee.

 Where Do They Make Up for It?